raspberrypilearning/python-for-vb-programmers/README.md

 ##For loops

 The for loop in Python is extremely versatile and can be used to iterate over all manner of data such as lists (arrays), strings and dictionary objects.
-There is no equivalent of the standard Visual Basic for loop in Python; there is only an equivalent of the "for each" loop.
+There is no equivalent of the standard Visual Basic for loop in Python; there is only an equivalent of the 'for each' loop.

 Below is an example of a simple count from 1 to 3.
 In Visual Basic the standard for loop is used; in Python, however, we must create a list of numbers to iterate over.